 A6.
-Portions of Leelanau Trail (part of TART - Traverse Area
+Portions of Leelanau Trail (part of TART -

-Recreational Trail)
+Traverse Area Recreational Trail)

-The non-motorized recreation and transportation trail known as the Leelanau Trail in Elmwood County and throughout Leelanau County is part of a greater system known as the
+The non-motorized recreation and transportation trail known as the Leelanau Trail in Elmwood County and throughout Leelanau County is part of a greater system known as the from Suttons Bay to Traverse City.
+The Cherry Bend Trail Head provides parking, signage, and a portable restroom facility is onsite during the warmer months.

 Traverse Area Recreation and Transportation Trail, or TART System.
 As indicated earlier in this plan, the TART Trail within the Township offers non-motorized connections throughout Elmwood Township and connects Suttons Bay to Traverse City.
-Fifteen miles of trail are available from
+Fifteen miles of trail are available